kdave/kdave.github.io/btrfs-hilights-5.2.md

   `objectid` (that would be the inode number) is in the range, generation is consistent with the global one and the basic sanity of mode, flags/attributes and link count
-* block group profiles -- check that only a single type is set in the bitmask that represents block group profile type of a chunk (ie. single/dup/raid1/...)
+* block group profiles -- check that only a single type is set in the bit mask that represents block group profile type of a chunk (ie. single/dup/raid1/...)